Kamel-Media/Kamel/README.md

 ### Loading an image resource

-To load an image, you can use ```lazyImageResource``` composable, it can load images from different data sources:
+To load an image, you can use ```lazyImageResource``` composable, it can load images from different data sources.

 ```kotlin
 // String